For Lia and I, “hiking” and “absolute disaster” go hand in hand.

 I think my goal was to make my parents never want to take me on another hike again.
 And, unfortunately for me, I succeeded.

-Plus, the huge burger I always eat afterwards is a plus.
+Plus, the huge burger I always eat afterward is a plus.

 Our first step to prepare for our very first backpacking trip was to get a backpack.
 After a LOT of trial and error and stuffing weights in various bags and then returning them, we finally found our ideal bags: a Gregory Jade for Lia, and a Deuter ACT Lite for me.